tracetronic/ecu.test-diff/docs/DeveloperGuide.md

 npm run test
 ```

-## CI Integration
+## Continuous Integration and Deployment

-All CI workflows are located in `.github/workflows`
+All CI/CD workflows are located in `.github/workflows`

 | name                                      | on                                                                                                                                      | output      | artifacts                |
 | :---------------------------------------- | :-------------------------------------------------------------------------------------------------------------------------------------- | :---------- | :----------------------- |